Los Angeles, Transportation & Possession of Cocaine for Sales

 The client, age 33, was devastated.
 He did have a prior criminal history, but he had gone several years with no police contact and was trying to live a law-abiding life.
 This slip-up wiped away his progress.

 Greg Hill wrote several letters to the District Attorney’s office in Los Angeles about the case and its problems.
-For example, the police never received consent to search our client’s pockets and he did not pose any threat to officers.
+For example, the police never received consent to search our client’s pockets and he did not pose any threat to officers, so a frisk of him under Terry v.
+Ohio was improper.
 After all, he was carrying roses at the time.
 The police report also did not articulate anything that created an exigent circumstance to search him.
 Police just detained him and stuck their hands into his pockets within seconds.
-After all, they were arresting about fifteen guys with the same Craigslist posting the same afternoon.
+After all, they were arresting about fifteen guys with the same Craigslist posting the same afternoon at the same location.

-Greg Hill regarded that offer as too harsh, so he approached the judge and detailed all the flaws and problems with the case.
+Greg Hill regarded that offer as far too harsh, so he approached the judge and detailed all the flaws and problems with the case.
 The judge agreed with Mr. Hill and recommended a plea bargain for our client in which he pled to the 11379 count, the 11352 count was dismissed and the client was assigned just 150 hours of Cal-Trans and a $250 fine.
+The prosecutor took the hint and made that the offer, which our client gladly accepted.

 For more information about the issues involved in this case, click on the following articles: